leeluolee/stateman/docs/pages/document/API-en.md

-If any step is undefined, __It will be ignored__, they are all optional.
+- If any step is undefined, __It will be ignored__, they are all optional.
+- If any step has been rejected, navigation will be stopped, and url will be fixed to old one;